jberet/jsr352/README.md

             <artifactId>guava</artifactId>
         </dependency>

+A note on webapp or Java EE application packaging: Java EE API jars (batch-api, cdi-api, javax.inject, transaction-api) are already available in the appserver, and should not be included in WAR, JAR, or EAR files.
+Their maven dependency scope should be set to `provided`.

 #####The following is also required for Java SE batch applications (h2 can be omitted when using in-memory batch job repository):
         <dependency>
             <groupId>org.jberet</groupId>